theuerc/interview_simulator/README.md

-**The next section is the original README.md file from the cookiecutter repo that I used for this project.
-I completed this in 3 days.
-It was the first time I used Flask, Docker, Javascript, html, pipenv, OpenAI's API, and Google's APIs.**
+**The next section is the original README.md file from the cookiecutter repo that I used for this project.**